waleedmebane/allsembly-prototype/docs/user_s_guide.rst

 .. image:: images/07graph_mortal_plus_con.png

-The compute updates the probability estimates based on the prices of the positions pro and con.
+The computer updates the probability estimates based on the prices of the positions pro and con.
 Since a "con" position was added, there is only evidence against the position that "Achilles is mortal", namely that "Weapons do not wound him."
 Prices are between 0 and 100 "cents".